 AILA provides a series of 12 charts comparing President Biden’s accomplishments 100 days after entering office with the comprehensive recommendations AILA presented to the president.View All

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-NATIONAL HARBOR, MD - The American Immigration Lawyers Association (AILA) awarded Maurice H. Goldman of Goldman & Goldman PC in Tucson, AZ with the 2010 Joseph Minsky Young Lawyer Award for his outstanding contributions in the field of immigration and nationality law.
-He will receive the award on July 3, 2010 during AILA's Annual Conference held in National Harbor, MD.
+SAN DIEGO, CA - The American Immigration Lawyers Association (AILA) will award Jason Abrams, a partner with Abrams & Abrams in New York, with the 2011 Joseph Minsky Young Lawyer Award for his outstanding contributions in the field of immigration and nationality law.
+He will receive the award on June 16, 2011, during AILA's Annual Conference to be held in San Diego, CA.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.

 Copyright © 1993-2021